 Marriage is a wonderful thing, I would like to say we have never had an argument, fell out or disagreed but that is far from the truth.
-What I can say though, is that we still hold hands when walking and we still say a prayer together every morning and night at bed time.
+What I can say though, is that we still hold hands when walking and we still say a prayer together every morning and night at bed time, and this year will be 30 years married.
 We take turns, I say prayers on odd dates she does even dates, we remember whose day it is because she says that I’m “odd”.
 Yes we are a church going pair, its no secret.

 But why use the rib?